mikrolax/dsr2html/README.md

 * __Use__

-Let's try to print software's version:
+Let's try to print software version:

 If installed run